It is the aim of Impington Village College to make the examination experience as stress-free and successful as possible for all candidates.

 - Candidates who arrive late for an examination may still be admitted but will not receive any additional time.
 If special consideration applies then you must speak to the Examinations Officer (see ABSENCE FROM EXAMINATIONS).

-- School Uniform does not need to be worn during study-leave by students attending school for examinations (study leave begins on Monday 06 June 2016).
+- School uniform must be worn by all students attending exams (study leave begins on 14th May 2019)

 - All items of equipment, pens, pencils, mathematical instruments, etc. should be visible to the invigilators at all times.
 You must either use a transparent pencil case or clear plastic bag.